Hepatitis B

 Statistics

-According to the CDC, there were about 14,000 estimated acute hepatitis B infections in 2020 and the number of people with the disease decreased by 32% compared with 2019, possibly because more people were tested during the COVID‑19 pandemic.
+According to the CDC, there were 14,000 estimated acute hepatitis B infections during 2020 and has stayed consistent since, the stable rate suggests continued vigilance is needed.
+The number of people who gets this disease is down by 32% after 2019.
+This decrease may be related to people getting tested for hepatitis B during COVID-19 pandemic.

 Symptoms